Kurdistan Region Security Council

-The Kurdistan Region Security Council (Kurdish: Encumena Asayîşa Herêma Kurdistanê, ئەنجومەنی ئاسایشی هەرێمی کوردستان) or KRSC is a high-level national security council in Kurdistan Region.
+The Kurdistan Region Security Council (Kurdish: Encumena Asayîşa Herêma Kurdistanê, ئەنجومەنی ئاسایشی هەرێمی کوردستان) or KRSC is a high-level national security council in Kurdistan Region of Iraq.

 History

-It was established on 2 May 2011 pursuant to Law 4 of 2011 passed by the Kurdistan Parliament.
+It was created in 1992, but was formally established on 2 May 2011 pursuant to Law 4 of 2011 passed by the Kurdistan Parliament.
 The body is responsible for inter alia a unified security policy and coordination between security services, military intelligence and existing intelligence agencies.

 Chancellor appointment

 The council is part of the region's presidency and is headed by a chancellor appointed by the president of the Kurdistan Region.
 In July 2012 Masrour Barzani, former head of the Kurdistan Region Security Protection Agency and leading member of the ruling Kurdistan Democratic Party, was appointed as Chancellor by Kurdistan Region President Masoud Barzani.

+Counter Terrorism Department

+The Counter Terrorism Department (CTD) is a hybrid special forces unit and investigative agency within the KRSC responsible for analyzing and combating domestic and international terrorism.
+It shares its intelligence with KRSC members, in particular the Chancellor, to support counter-terrorism efforts and "protect the interests of the Kurdistan Region".

 War on ISIL

 In wake of the Islamic State of Iraq and the Levant offensive against the Kurdistan Region in August 2014, KRSC has been coordinating international coalition airstrikes against ISIL positions.
 In April and May it announced the arrest of several individuals connected to a car bomb attack near the US Consulate General in Erbil by the Islamic State in Iraq and the Levant.